-Shelf-life of the veterinary medicinal product as packaged for sale: 2 years.
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years

-6.4.
-Special precautions for storage
+6.4 Special precautions for storage

+Do not store above 25°C.

+Keep the bottle in the outer carton

+Store in the original bottle.

+Keep the bottle tightly closed

-Do not store above 25 °C. Protect from direct sunlight and heat.
-Store in tightly closed original container.
+Protect from direct sunlight and heat.